 Not necessarily.
 It depends on whether your project is an active, official Multistate Research Project listed in NIMSS (see FAQ #2, above).
 If not, then it does not fit the requirements.

 5. Do I get any funding for participating on a Multistate Research Committee?

 The Experiment Station will likely use federal Hatch Multistate dollars to fund part of your salary.
 In addition, the official Iowa representative to each committee is eligible to receive funding to help defray the costs of attending the committee's annual meeting.
 See the Experiment Station Multistate Travel Fund Policy for more details.
-Exceptions may be made to the policy on a case-by-case basis.
-Contact Lynn Laws (4-4544) in the Research Programs Office with questions.

 For more information about Multistate Research Projects, contact or Lynn Laws in the Research Programs Office.